Back • Return Home

 Whenever the Melody uses a Note that is not inside of the Chord that is being played underneath it, a sense of tension may arise.
 It sounds distinctly different from when the Melody shares Notes with the underlying Chord.
 In other words, this interplay between the use of Chord Tones and Non-Chord Tones within the Melody creates motion!

-When attempting to knit together a Melody and Chord Progression, these are the types of relationships that we are focused on.
+When attempting to knit together a Melody and Chord Progression, these are the types of relationships that we are focused upon.

 Is This The End of Our Journey?